Safety

 Pack Extra Food

 In addition to proper clothing, you should pack at least 3 days of extra food for your backcountry trip.
-Due to rapid shifts in weather, your pickup could be delayed several days.
-Rain, fog, and low clouds can remain near the Serpentine Hot Springs valley for several days causing your trip to last longer than expected.
+Due to rapid shifts in weather, pickup could be delayed several days.
+Rain, fog, and low clouds can remain near the Serpentine Hot Springs valley for several days, causing your trip to last longer than expected.

-Bring a Medical kit
+Bring a Medical Kit

 Communication